andrefaraujo/videosearch/README.md

 ## Indexing/Retrieving/Scoring using Hessian-Affine detector

-The example above uses SIFT detector + SIFT descriptor.
+The example above uses SIFT (DoG) detector + SIFT descriptor.
 Usually, the Hessian-Affine (HA) detector provides better retrieval performance, compared to the SIFT detector.
-In this section, we walk through an example using the HA detector.
+In this section, we walk through an example using the HA detector (for the frame-based pipeline, but shot/scene-based results can also be obtained in a straightforward manner).

 We'll use the HA detector from INRIA; the detector can be found [here](http://lear.inrialpes.fr/~jegou/data.php) -- download the program named "compute_descriptors_linux64" or "compute_descriptors_mac", depending on your platform.
 Place the downloaded file under "indexer/local_descriptors".